 8 The remaining 6.67% of this tranche has lapsed - there is no retest.
-9 The remaining 6.67% of this tranche has lapsed - there is no retest.

 6.4.2 Fair Value of Awards Granted, Vested and Lapsed Equity in 2021

 The table below details the fair value at the date of grant for all awards granted10, vested and lapsed in 2021.
 The values are shown in Australian Dollars (AUD).